offconvex/offconvex.github.io/_posts/2018-06-16-textembeddings.md

  is the normalizing constant (the partition function).
 We see that the model allows a word $w$ unrelated to the discourse $c_s$ to be emitted for two reasons: a) by chance from the term $\alpha p(w)$; b) if $w$ is correlated with the common direction $c_0$.

- The paper shows that the MAP estimate of the $c_s$ vector corresponds to the SIF embeddings described earlier.
+ The paper shows that the MAP estimate of the $c_s$ vector corresponds to the SIF embeddings described earlier, where the top singular vector used in their construction is an estimate of the $c_0$ vector in the model.

 ## Empirical performance